nodeontrain/nodeontrain.xyz/tuts/deleting_users.md

 ### User destroy tests

-With something as dangerous as destroying users, it’s important to have good tests for the expected behavior.
+With something as dangerous as destroying users, it's important to have good tests for the expected behavior.

 `public/test/e2e_test/controllers/users_controller_test.js`